prcapps/test-netlify-cms/_posts/instruction/better-alphabet-instruction.md

 RANDOM PLAY OPTION:\
 Select the "Random Play" option to test letter-sound knowledge and speed!
 Play the sound and tap on the corresponding letter.

-If the correct letter is selected within 10 seconds, it will be highlighted and a bell sound will play.
+* If the correct letter is selected within 10 seconds, it will be highlighted and a bell sound will play.

-If the wrong letter is selected, red will appear around the edges and no sound will play.
+* If the wrong letter is selected, red will appear around its edges and no sound will play.
 This will continue with each wrong letter selection until the time limit has expired.
-Then the correct letter will be highlighted and the sound will play.
+Then the correct letter will fill the screen with the option to "Play the Sound" for more practice.
+(This will also occur if no selection is made.)

 - - -